FRProductions/RhinoVideoANE/README.md

 Usage
 ---------

-This ANE can play video files from URLs or from relative local paths.
+Video files can be played from URLs or from relative local paths.

     // play video
     var natvid:NativeVideo = NativeVideo.instance();